 14. Go camping – indoors!

 We have frequently been known to pull out our tent and set it up for the kids!
 Fill it with blankets, flashlights, books, bags of popcorn….you can even pop a movie in and let them watch it from their tent!
-If it’s not a school night I even let my kids sleep in the tent too!
-Get creative and make some s’mores, let your kids help you cook soup in a pot, and gather around to create stories to tell each other!
+If it’s not a school night I let my kids sleep in the tent too!
+Get creative and make some s’mores in the oven, let your kids help you cook soup in a pot, and gather around to create stories to tell each other!

 15. Visit a museum

 Although this isn’t at your house a great indoor activity is to visit a museum!
-Check your local area for art museums, history centers, science museums, and other odd museums like Ripley’s – then go home and recreate something you saw or make it original!
-Don’t forget about the library!
+Check your local area for art museums, history centers, science museums, and odd museums like Ripley’s – then go home and recreate something you saw or make it original!
+Try to make a shrunken head out of a dried apple, build a totem pole or model plane, etc. Don’t forget about the library!
 Look for indoor mini golf places too!

 16. Design your own ball run or domino line!

 This is primarily an activity for your older kids but can be adapted to the younger ones as well.
 Pile up old PVC pipes, cardboard tubes, hollowed out pool noodles, cups with no bottoms, rubber bands, etc. and create your own ball run!
 See if you can creatively add loops to it, or extend the run to go into different rooms!
 Have a bunch of old dominoes?
 Try to line up dominoes from surface to surface or room to room!